a-leithner/dct-sandbox/README.md

 in the interpolation.

-If `f` is a polynomial and `n` fulfills $`n\geq\deg f`$, the integration result will be exact (numerical inaccuracies not withstanding).
+If `f` is a polynomial and `n` fulfills $`n\geq\deg f`$, the integration result will be exact (numerical inaccuracies notwithstanding).

 #### `ccquad.chebyshev_interpolation`